Humanity seems to be having many problems with the name of God.

 - Using various names.
 This is basically what has led to, or at least helped to preserve, such a large number of different religions, movements and sects.
 Generally, people have not been prepared to maintain or find common ground.
 If they did, they were often not prepared to try and investigate the remaining differences.
 Some differences are no differences at all, like the word “Allah”, which is just “God” in another language.
 As long as comparative religion remains the realm of specialists (and they are needed because of the vast number of religions and the enormous linguistic and contextual problems), we will not see much progress, I am afraid.
 However, even a little progress would be welcome to promote mutual understanding, peace and spiritual wholeness.

 - Avoiding all names and titles.
 This happens predominantly in very liberal circles, to avoid offending adherents of other religions and any atheists that may be present.
 In spite of seemingly noble motives, it does not really solve anything, because the different frames of reference will remain present.
 It also shows that people do not really understand the difference between names and titles.
-Titles would be (or should be considered) harmless, except in the case of atheists in the audience, who could be offended by any reference to an object of worship.
+Titles, certainly the gender-neutral ones, seem harmless to me, except in the case of atheists in the audience, who could be offended by any reference to an object of worship.
 The question then becomes whether we wish to reduce our message to a purely moral appeal.
 I think that would be unwise.
 It would mean that we no longer have a problem with the name of God only, but with the existence of any deity, so that we are almost atheists ourselves.
 I have nothing against emphasis on “love” and “ground of our being”, but if I were to scrap all the other titles of God, that would make for a very impoverished theology and experience.

 So we have seen different ways of denying the mystery of God and claiming God for our own ends.
 Whether we hand out new names, uses titles as names, define God by our doctrines or avoid all references to God, in all cases we magnify God’s strictness with a zeal he will not own, to quote a line from the hymn “There’s a wideness in God’s mercy”.
 Sure, God is too great to be captured in words.
 Still, words can be vehicles of truth, if both their meaning and limitations are recognised and if they are used for the right purposes.

-Heavenly Father, make us satisfied to call you Lord, which is what Adonai actually means.
+Heavenly Father, make us satisfied to call you the Most High.

 Help us to reflect something of Your character rather than being clever with names.